What is Web Design?

 If you already know how to code or want to specialize in the “design” part of web design, consider the Visual Design Certificate.
 In this program, you’ll learn how to design web graphics and website interfaces with Photoshop, Illustrator, Sketch, and Adobe XD.
 Expert instructors will also teach you design concepts and trends.
 It’s a good option for programmers who want to expand their web design abilities or artists who want to branch out into online design.

 Maybe you want to learn some web design to accompany other skills in a UX or UI career.
 The best option for building this specific area of knowledge is the UX & UI Design Certificate.
 In 72 hours of hands-on training, you’ll practice wireframing and prototyping apps and websites.
-Besides picking up Photoshop, Illustrator, and Sketch, you’ll practice research, testing, and presenting your product.
+Besides picking up Photoshop, Illustrator, and Adobe XD, you’ll practice research, testing, and presenting your product.

 Web Design v.
 UX & UI Design